Learn the power of AI automation to streamline testing and development processes, boost productivity, and drive business growth.

 }

 In a few seconds, it generates a REST API test case that you can use directly in your test suite.
 These are the small demonstrations of a case study that takes millions of testers into consideration.
 You can mimic this case study on yourself and learn to explore more complex cases that may include data.
-This is one of the areas that an organization leverages.
-In addition, they can make their own AI models to process data and provide customized experiences.
-You can learn more about using ChatGPT for test automation through this video:

-To leverage the power of AI automation, you need tools equipped with such functionalities and facilitate the AI process.
+To leverage the power of AI automation, you need tools equipped with such functionalities to facilitate the AI process.
 These tools are slowly increasing in numbers with new introductions with each upgrade.
-Based on the current analysis and keeping the diversity of features provided, here are the following AI automation tools.

 It uses real mobile devices and is efficient enough to run the tests directly from the CI/CD pipeline.
-Its artificial intelligence part helps testers convert their test to no-code in a single click and can work from end to end without writing a single line of code.
+Its Artificial Intelligence part helps testers convert their test to no code in a single click and can work from end to end without writing a single line of code.

-Functionize is an AI-powered tool that aims to implement artificial intelligence in almost all of its offerings.
+Functionize is an AI-powered tool that aims to implement Artificial Intelligence in almost all of its offerings.
 The process of Functionize starts with mapping the user interface and understanding each element deeply with AI.
 This helps in self-healing and adjusting any test case when changes are made.

 This can be done with an accuracy of 99.9% and combines computer vision for visual elements.
 To determine solutions and reduce the maintenance of overall test suites, Functionize provides a three-layer machine-learning implementation in the following areas: